Focus Field 1

 Students develop proficiency in a linguistic tradition by completing four upper-division courses in the chosen field.
 Refer to the list of linguistic traditions commonly studied in comparative literature at the University of Oregon.
 Note that English may be designated as the Primary Linguistic Tradition, although English cannot be used to satisfy the Language Requirement.

-Of the four upper-division courses, at least three courses must be on literature or film.
+Of the four upper-division courses, at least three courses must be on literature, film, or theory.
 The fourth course may be on a non-literary topic relevant to the field such as history or philosophy.

 It is important to note that satisfying the language requirement in the primary field of study does not necessarily fulfill the Primary Linguistic Tradition requirement.

 Does my chosen course count for the Primary Linguistic Tradition?